 It’s a funny old world, the world of restaurant reviews.
 Here in London, if you read a few different publications, you will soon see where the latest “place to go” is, because in the space of two weeks or so, all the London restaurant critics worth their salt will visit it.
-I saw it happen with The Salt Yard (where I’ve been but still have to blog about), Glas and Bar Shu (where the specialities are offal and lots of chillis – so I won’t be going there!!).
-One of the latest places that caught my eye owing to its ubiquitous presence in the review columns is Arbutus, and seeing as all the reviews were excellent and mentioned reasonable prices for excellent food, how could I resist paying it a visit?
+I saw it happen with The Salt Yard (where I’ve been but still have to blog about), Glas and Bar Shu (where the specialities are offal and lots of chillis – so I won’t be going there any time soon!!).
+One of the latest places that caught my eye owing to its ubiquitous presence in the review columns is Arbutus from chef Anthony Demetre, and seeing as all the reviews were excellent and mentioned reasonable prices for excellent food, how could I resist paying it a visit?

 The restaurant occupies premises in Frith street, previously occupied by Bistro Bruno.
 The interior was mercifully was mercifully cool on a very hot, sticky day during the recent heatwave and is decorated in lovely restful neutrals.
 I was particularly fond of the textured panels on the walls and the play of the halogen downlighters across their texture.
 But wait – we weren’t here for the decor!
 So Johanna and I settled in for a chat and perused the menu.
 One of the “unique selling points” (much as I dislike the phrase) of Arbutus is the fact that ALL the wines on the winelist are available by the glass.
 They have apparently invested in a snazzy industrial-size wine bottle vacuum machine that sucks the air out of half-full bottles and preserves the wine in pristine condition.
 This makes a welcome change from most London restaurants where I find the selection of wines sold by the glass to be a) too limited and b) composed of only the most yawn-inducingly nondescript or the most eye-wateringly expensive wines.
 And seeing as Johana was driving (and therefore not drinking) and I wanted only a glass of wine, it’s a good thing we chose Arbutus!
 After we had dithered over the wine list, I finally chose a Navarro rose as my glass of choice.